infrawatch/service-telemetry-operator/tests/performance-test/README.md

 ## Setup

-SAF must already be deployed including the default ServiceTelemetry example CR.
+STF must already be deployed including the default ServiceTelemetry example CR.
 A quick way to do this is using the `quickstart.sh` script in `service-telemetry-operator/deploy/` directory to run STF.